jrleeman/LeemanNatComm2016/README.md

 ## Remaining Experiments for This Article:
 - Acrylic center (fine tooth, thick) at 4 MPa Normal Stress with unload/reload cycles

+## List of Supplemental Material
+- Raw Data
+- Table of experiments
+- Table of RSF step fits